Graph Neural Networks for Source Detection: A Review and Benchmark Study: Experiments

 \section{Experiments}

 In this section, we present the results that address our core research questions.
-We begin by examining how detectability evolves as the time between outbreak and observation of the snapshot increases.
-We then turn to our central question: the actual potential of GNN-based source detection compared with a number of heuristic and probabilistic benchmarks.
-Finally, we analyze how performance scales with training set size for three approaches (including our GNN) and assess the importance of knowing the precise time interval between the outbreak and the observed snapshot.
+We first turn to our central question: the performance of GNN-based source detection methods relative to a number of heuristic and probabilistic benchmarks.
+Second, we perform an ablation study investigating the importance of different architectural features.
+Third, we examine how detectability evolves as the time between outbreak and observation of the snapshot increases.
+Finally, we analyze how performance scales with training set size for three selected approaches, including the best-performing GNN architecture, and assess the importance of knowing the precise time interval between the outbreak and the observed snapshot as well as the infection rate.

 We evaluate all results using top-5 accuracy, defined as the proportion of experiments in which the true source appears among the five highest-ranked nodes returned by a method.
 In the subsection comparing GNNs with heuristic and probabilistic benchmarks, we additionally report alternative evaluation metrics, highlighting that the choice of performance measure for source detection is itself a nontrivial consideration.